Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

-The other is via gluing formula of \cite{GPS2}.
+Nevertheless, one can prove: \begin{lem} $\Om(\T_0)_{dg}$ and $\cW(T_0)$ are quasi-equivalent as $A_\infty$-categories with an extra grading. \end{lem} To prove Lemma \ref{lem:extragrdlemma}, we will reprove Theorem \ref{thm:hmst0} and Corollary \ref{cor:hmst0} using the gluing formula of \cite{GPS2}.
 In other words, we will give a description of $\cW(T_0)$ as a homotopy coequalizer similar to description of $\Om(\T_0)_{dg}$ in Section \ref{subsec:mttwi}. $\cW(T_0)$ will be described as a localization of an intermediate category $\cG r_s$ with extra grading.
 To obtain extra grading on $\cW(T_0)$, we need: \begin{lem} Let $\B$ be a category with extra grading and $C$ be a set of homogeneous morphisms.
 Then the category $C^{-1}\B$ can be endowed with an extra grading such that the localization map respects gradings of $\B$ and $C^{-1}\B$.
-Moreover, If $\B_1$ and $\B_2$ are quasi-equivalent as extra graded categories, and $C_1$ and $C_2$ correspond to each other in cohomology under the (zigzag of) quasi-equivalence(s), then $C_1^{-1}\B_1$ is quasi-equivalent to $C_2^{-1}\B_2$ as an extra graded category. \end{lem} \begin{proof} First, let us remind the definition of localization following \cite{GPS1}: consider the set of cones $\B_C$ of elements of $C$.
+Moreover, if $\B_1$ and $\B_2$ are quasi-equivalent as extra graded categories, and $C_1$ and $C_2$ correspond to each other in cohomology under the (zigzag of) quasi-equivalence(s), then $C_1^{-1}\B_1$ is quasi-equivalent to $C_2^{-1}\B_2$ as an extra graded category. \end{lem} \begin{proof} First, let us recall the definition of localization following \cite{GPS1}: consider the set of cones $\B_C$ of elements of $C$.
 Take the Lyubashenko-Ovsienko/Drinfeld quotient of $\B$ by $\B_C$ (see \cite{lyubaquot}, \cite{partiallywrapped}, \cite{GPS1}).
-In general, this specific model allows one to endow the quotient $\B/\B'$ by an extra grading when $\B$ is an extra graded category and $\B'\subset \B$ is a full subcategory.
+In general, this specific model allows one to endow the quotient $\B/\B'$ with an extra grading when $\B$ is an extra graded category and $\B'\subset \B$ is a full subcategory.
 In our case, one has to enlarge $\B$ within $tw(\B)$ by adding cones of $C_1$, resp. $C_2$.
 However, the extra grading also extends to this larger subcategory as the morphisms of $C$ are all homogeneous.
 Hence, the first claim follows.